webrecorder/browsertrix-crawler/docs/docs/user-guide/common-options.md

 By default, the crawl interruption waits for current pages to finish.
 A subsequent SIGINT will cause the crawl to stop immediately.
 Any unfinished pages are recorded in the `pending` section of the crawl state (if gracefully finished, the section will be empty).

-By default, the crawl state is only written when a crawl is only partially done - when it is interrupted.
+By default, the crawl state is only written when a crawl is interrupted before completing.
 The `--saveState` cli option can be set to `always` or `never` respectively, to control when the crawl state file should be written.

 ### Periodic State Saving